wenzf/opendata-sg/README.md

 - Are server functions on Github set (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`)?
 - Are AWS access keys set correctly?
 - Did you modify the project and see hydration errors in the browser console?
 This indicates that the server side markup is not identical with the client side rendered version.
 Reasons can be incorrect HTML markup which is corrected client side and therefore doesn't match with the backend rendered version.
 Another possibility is formatted timestamps without defined timezones.
 In such cases the markup from the server would use server time which might not match with client time, leading to different markups.
 - Error: 500 after deployment?
 This might be due to an issue in the deployment pipeline.
-Delete `.cache`, `public/build`, all files in `server/*` run `npm run build` and deploy agan.
+Delete `.cache`, `public/build`, all files in `server/*` run `npm run build` and deploy again with `npx arc deploy --production` or `npx arc deploy --staging`.